Need a Trust Attorney for the Creation of a Trust? Here’s How We Can Help.

 - Will your grandchildren with disabilities and handicaps lose their public benefits if you leave them an inheritance?

-The attorneys with Fredrick P. Niemann, Esq. have prepared trusts, wills, health care directives (living wills), powers of attorney, and numerous other estate/family and business planning documents for individuals and families like yours for over 30 years.
+The attorneys at Fredrick P. Niemann, Esq., and Hanlon, Niemann and Wright have prepared trusts, wills, health care directives (living wills), powers of attorney, and numerous other estate/family, and business planning documents for individuals and families like yours for over 40 years.

 Call our office today.
-Ask for Mr. Niemann to personally discuss your trust issue(s) or interest in having a trust prepared.
-He can be reached toll-free at (855) 376-5291 or e-mail him at fniemann@hnlawfirm.com.
+Ask Mr. Niemann to personally discuss your trust issue(s) or interest in having a trust prepared.
+He can be reached at (732) 863-9900 or e-mail him at fniemann@hnlawfirm.com.

 Should I Have a Trust Instead of a Will in New Jersey?